FarDust/terraform-infrastructure/configs/README.md

 # Terraform Configuration Structure

-This directory contains the modularized Terraform configuration organized into logical modules.
+This directory contains the foundational infrastructure configuration organized into logical modules.
+For application-specific infrastructure, see the `../stacks/` directory.

 ## Module Organization